iranzo/iranzo.github.io/content/2003-03-05-VPNS-Multiple-VPN-s-Launcher.markdown

 Those files specify the configuration for the local host that will be used by all the other hosts.

 - **/etc/vpnd/master.resolv :** :   In this file you'll need to put the Dynamic DNS name of your machine (in my case "lacreu.no-ip.org"), so the update script will get your IP from it to be able to establish tunnels both if your IP changes or just if remote IP changes.
-- **/etc/vpnd/master.ip :** :   This file is created automatically with the results of resolving your Dynamic DNS to an IP to allow comparision between your last IP and your current to check if you need to relaunch VPN's (remember that the worst case is both local and remote IP's getting changed).
+- **/etc/vpnd/master.ip :** :   This file is created automatically with the results of resolving your Dynamic DNS to an IP to allow comparison between your last IP and your current to check if you need to relaunch VPN's (remember that the worst case is both local and remote IP's getting changed).
 - **/etc/vpnd/master.restart :** :   This file is created when local IP has changed, specifying a total VPND restart for all VPN's

 ### 4.2 Host configuration (/etc/vpnd/hosts/$HOST)